 Migrate a DSE cluster to Mission Control

-Enterprises with existing DataStax Enterprise (DSE) clusters can use Mission Control Runtime Installer to migrate to an environment running Mission Control.
+Enterprises with existing DataStax Enterprise (DSE) clusters can use the Mission Control Runtime Installer to migrate to an environment running Mission Control.
 Benefits include:

 • Zero downtime.